 A medically induced coma eliminates pain.
 However, the underlying brain injury and other treatments may involve pain and discomfort once consciousness returns.

-The ultimate effect on everyday life largely depends on the extent of brain damage from the trauma.
-It is possible to have lingering disability due to the underlying brain trauma.
+The ultimate effect on the patient depends on the extent of brain damage from the trauma, stroke, or seizures.
+It is possible to experience lingering disability due to the underlying brain trauma.

 A person in a coma does not react to external stimuli, but the brain has some activity and may process sounds, smells, and touches.
 Interacting with the person and stimulating the senses during the coma may help the brain recover.
 With the doctor’s permission, you might try: